Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 - At the top of the *Inputs* page, click ***+ Add***.
 Then enter the following settings:
     - Enter `InputHub` as the input alias.
     - Select *Data Stream* as the source type.
-    - Select "Event hub" as the source.
+    - Select *Event hub* as the source.
     - Select *Use event hub from current subscription* as the import option.
-    - Select ***healthcareeehns*** (or whatever you have chosen for the Event Hub namespace previously) as the service bus namespace.
+    - Select *healthcareeehns* (or whatever you have chosen for the Event Hub namespace previously) as the service bus namespace.
-    - Select ***healthcareehub*** (or whatever you have chosen for the Event Hub previously) as the event hub name.
+    - Select *healthcareehub* (or whatever you have chosen for the Event Hub previously) as the event hub name.
     - Leave the event hub policy name unchanged on the *RootManageSharedAccessKey* setting.
     - Leave the event hub consumer group field empty.
     - Select *CSV* (**not** JSON) as the event serialization format.